 Do walk-in patients need individual e-invoices?

 Not necessarily.
 LHDN allows consolidated e-invoicing for B2C transactions where the buyer's details are not captured.
-Walk-in patients paying cash without providing identification can be grouped into a consolidated submission.
-However, if the patient provides their details, an individual e-invoice should be issued.
+Walk-in patients paying cash without providing identification can be grouped into a monthly consolidated submission.
+However, if the patient provides their details, an individual e-invoice should be issued — and from 1 January 2026, any single transaction above RM10,000 always requires an individual e-invoice once the relaxation period ends.

 Can my existing clinic software handle LHDN e-invoicing?